-The Investment Management Agreement was reapproved by the Board on July 28, 2017.
+The Investment Management Agreement was reapproved by the Board on July 27, 2018.
+On October 30, 2018, the shareholders, at a special meeting of the stockholders, approved a new Investment Management Agreement to replace the existing Investment Management Agreement which will go into effect upon a change of control of the Advisor.
 Under the terms of the Investment Management Agreement, the Advisor determines the composition of the Company's investment portfolio, the nature and timing of the changes to the investment portfolio and the manner of implementing such changes; identifies, evaluates and negotiates the structure of the investments the Company makes (including performing due diligence on the Company's prospective portfolio companies); and closes, monitors and administers the investments the Company makes, including the exercise of any voting or consent rights.

 The Advisor's services under the Investment Management Agreement are not exclusive to the Company, and the Advisor is free to furnish similar services to other entities so long as its services to the Company are not impaired.
-The Advisor is a registered investment adviser with the U.S. Securities and Exchange Commission (the "SEC").
+The Advisor is a registered investment adviser with the SEC.
 The Advisor receives fees for providing services to the Company under the Investment Management Agreement, consisting of two components, a base management fee and an incentive fee.